acmignona/Fax_Back_PowerShell_Script/README.md

 ## How to use

 1. Create a custom document to faxback to your senders.
 Example can be found in the [/files ]([url](https://github.com/acmignona/Fax_Back_PowerShell_Script/tree/main/files)) folder.
-2. Modify the 3 variables under the "REQUIRED" section of the PowerShell script to the full path within your network.
+2. Modify the 3 variables under the "REQUIRED" section of the PowerShell script to the full UNC path.
+Local paths can be used assuming the script is being ran locally.
 3. Update the csv files within the /configs to your need.

 ## Video Demonstration: